hamurlik/AutoAccent/README.md

 To use, select a text field, type your message, and press the right shift key.
 You should hear a short robotic beep to let you know if it worked.

-You can open settings by right clicking the tray icon (A green letter 'H')
+You can open the settings by right clicking the tray icon (A green letter 'H')

 # Contact